-If you're looking for an island with a laidback vibe and plenty of things to do, Koh Lanta may be the perfect addition to your Thailand itinerary.
+If you’re dreaming of a beach vacation with an equal balance of relaxation and adventure, Koh Lanta may be the perfect addition to your Thailand itinerary.

-In this travel guide, we're sharing 17 amazing and unique things to do on Koh Lanta; plus our favorite restaurants, the best bars and the area to stay in.
+In this travel guide, we’re sharing some fun and unique things to do on Koh Lanta; plus our favorite restaurants, the best bars and which area you’ll want to stay in.

 Get ready, because you’re about to plan the most epic trip to the Thai islands!